Paultree/flower-books/README.md

 - Responsive design for phone, tablet and desktop.
 - Favorite button that allows user to favorite a book.
   - At the center or right (on same level as sorting component), I will add a filter option 'all' and 'favourites' which will render favourited books or all books.
-- For sort feature, I plan to use the .sort method to re-order the list by book title, author or date released.
-I will also have a reset option to bring list back to original order.
+- For sort feature, I plan to use the .sort method to re-order the list by book title or author.
+  - Sort navbar has an underline depending on what list is getting sorted by.
+    - Use of useState hook and joining of classes.

 # Features